PoC-dev/cisco-erfassung/linux/README.md

 **Note:** Logging is done almost entirely via syslog, facility *user*, unless you're using debug-mode.

-If the script runs without issues, I recommend to run it at least daily.
+If the script runs without issues, I recommend to run it at least daily from *cron*, etc.

 ----
-2023-11-27 poc@pocnet.net
+2023-12-02 poc@pocnet.net